Inside the EWS Curriculum

 Length of Course: 1 semester

-Prerequisite: Completion of Principles of Technology and Design and Integrated Math II or Algebra II
+Prerequisite: Completion of Integrated Math I and Principles of Technology and Design

 Course Description: